camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/automation-anywhere.md

 1. Select **Authenticate (username and password)** in the **Authentication** section.
 2. Set **Password** to `Password` to the secret you created (i.e. `{{secrets.AUTOMATION_ANYWHERE_PASSWORD}}`).
 3. Set **Username** to `Username` to the secret you created (i.e. `{{secrets.AUTOMATION_ANYWHERE_UESRNAME}}`).
 4. Select needed **Multiple login** type.
 If this value is set to `true`, you will be allowed multiple API sessions.
-For more information on multi-login, see [multi-login user](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/control-room/administration/users/cloud-multi-login-user.html).
+For more information on multi-login, refer to [multi-login user](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/control-room/administration/users/cloud-multi-login-user.html).

 ### _Authenticate (username and API key)_ authentication